 Neighborhoods in Orange

 City Center.
-At the center of the city is the charmingly quaint Plaza Square Park, encircled by a roundabout, which is surrounded by upscale eats, antiquing stops, bicycle shops, art galleries, and clubs for live music, dancing, beer, and cocktails.
-It's a vintage-hip, walkable neighborhood with lots of unique apartments, duplexes, and granny-flats surrounded by that old town vibe you can only get from the city's original 1920's architectural styles.
-Plus, the University of San Francisco and Chapman University are just a hop and a skip away. $$ - $$$$$
+At the center of the city is the charmingly quaint Plaza Square Park, encircled by a roundabout, which is surrounded by eats, antiquing stops, bicycle shops, art galleries, and clubs for live music, dancing, beer, and cocktails.
+It's a walkable neighborhood with lots of unique apartments, duplexes, and flats surrounded by that old town vibe you can only get from the city's original 1920's architectural styles.

 Orange Park Acres.
-Who can afford to charter a yacht these days?
-Well, in this neighborhood, residents just venture over to Irvine Park to rent ridiculously imaginative versions of paddle boats, cruisers, tandem bicycles, and choppers.
-Plus, there are train rides, pony rides, a zoo, and plenty of nice picnic spots for fun-spirited family outings.
-If you are looking to escape the family, then get lost in the miles of rugged territory at Beek's Place, a popular spot for dirt bikers, mountain bikers, hikers, and explorers. $ - $$$$$
+In this neighborhood, residents just venture over to Irvine Park to rent imaginative versions of paddle boats, cruisers, tandem bicycles, and choppers.
+Plus, there are train rides, pony rides, a zoo, and plenty of nice picnic spots.
+Or, you can get lost in the miles of rugged territory at Beek's Place, a popular spot for dirt bikers, mountain bikers, hikers, and explorers.

 El Modina.
-Follow that fedora-wearing, satchel-toting, bicycle-riding college student to find this neighborhood.
-It is situated perfectly for students, with downtown, the University of San Francisco, Chapman University, and Santiago Canyon College all less than three miles away.
-There is plenty of open green space, some hiking trails, and all the fun activities of living near downtown. $$$
+Downtown's less than three miles away.
+There is plenty of open green space, some hiking trails, and all the fun activities of living near downtown.

 Orange Foothills.
-A quiet family paradise on the hill, this neighborhood is full of breathtaking views, beautiful apartment complexes, and great schools. $$$$
+A paradise on the hill, this neighborhood is full of breathtaking views, and beautiful apartment complexes.

 Santiago Triangle.
-Located in the triangular borders of Santiago Park, I5 and Highway 22, this neighborhood is full of upscale urban lofts and luxury apartments located next door to the huge Main Place Shopping Center.
-Here, you can get your fix of coffee, cigars, sushi, Thai food, cheesecake, art, fashion shows, live music, stand-up comedy, and maybe some pet fish, or a parrot.
-Plus, the University of San Francisco, Chapman University, and the Discovery Science Center are all within an easy bike ride. $$$$$
+Located in the triangular borders of Santiago Park, I5 and Highway 22, this neighborhood is full of urban lofts and luxury apartments located next door to the huge Main Place Shopping Center.
+Here, you can get your fix of coffee, cigars, food, cheesecake, art, fashion shows, live music, and stand-up comedy.
+Plus, the Discovery Science Center is just an easy bike ride away.

 See the Original Orange